 That I might there present it!—Oh! to whom?

-In the final stanza of ‘The Question‘ the speaker refers to his dream of flowers as visionary.
-Never before has he seen, or imagined something quite so beautifully complete.
+In the final stanza of ‘The Question‘ the speaker refers to his dream of flowers as a vision.
+Never before has he seen or imagined something quite so beautifully complete.
 The speaker describes how this dream he created is similar to how one might make a “nosegay” or bouquet of flowers.
 He crafted it just as one would arrange flowers.

 In the dream itself, the speaker gathers an actual bouquet together.
 He made it out of flowers of different seasons.
 These lives, which are normally bound in by “the Hours” live “within [his] hand.”
 The speaker is extremely excited by the time he spent in the company of the flowers, and now with the bouquet in hand, he runs back to “the spot whence [he] had come.”

 When the speaker gets back to where he started, he realizes that there is no one there for him to share the bouquet with.
 The “whom,” a prospective lover, he refers to is not there.
 This speaks to the reality of the speaker’s life, and perhaps to Shelley’s as well.